svjack/ConsisID/README.md

 ## 🐳 Dataset

-We released the subset of the training data used to train ConsisID.
+We release the subset of the data used to train ConsisID.
 The dataset is available at [HuggingFace](https://huggingface.co/datasets/BestWishYsh/ConsisID-preview-Data), or you can download it with the following command.
 Some samples can be found on our [Project Page](https://pku-yuangroup.github.io/ConsisID/).

 ```bash
 huggingface-cli download --repo-type dataset \